How Anti-Fatigue Glasses Can Ease Eye Strain, Plus 5 Pretty Pairs

 Blue-Light-Blocking Lenses

 Blue-light-blocking lenses are the lenses you most commonly see in “computer glasses.”
-These lenses are designed to filter out blue light, an extremely bright part of the light spectrum, which digital screens emit in large amounts.
+These eyeglass lenses are designed with blue light filtering capabilities.

 They help reduce eye fatigue by decreasing your exposure to blue light throughout the day.
 These lenses can be added to any prescription lenses — single-vision, progressive, readers, and even non-prescription — and they’re extremely affordable compared to anti-fatigue lenses.